 Interactive Services Detection Service Has Been Removed From Windows 10 1803 or later, Windows 11, Server 2019, and Server 2022 or later versions

 Microsoft removed the Interactive Services Detection Service entirely on Windows 10 1803 or later versions, Windows 11, Server 2019, and Server 2022.
 Hence, it's no longer possible to actually switch to Session 0 on those OS versions via the Interactive Services Detection Service (UI0Detect).
 If you are running Windows 10 1709 or earlier versions of Windows then Session 0 access still works as normal.
 If you have FireDaemon Zero installed and you upgraded to Windows 10 1803, the Interactive Service Detection Service will be preserved, however, when you switch desktop, you will switch to a blank screen.
 You will need to deploy our ZeroInput driver to resolve this issue.
 Ensure you review the FireDaemon Zero + ZeroInput Compatibility Deployment Matrix prior to deploying FireDaemon Zero.

 Forced Relogin When Returning from Session 0 on Windows 10 1809 and Server 2019 1809

-If you RDP into Windows 10 1809 or Server 2019 1809 and switch desktop to Session 0 then attempt to switch back to your logged-in session - you will always be returned to the Windows login screen.
+If you RDP into Windows 10 1809 or Server 2019 1809 or later versions and switch desktop to Session 0 then attempt to switch back to your logged-in session - you will always be returned to the Windows login screen.
 We have no fix or workaround for this.
 Note that you do not see this behaviour if you are logged directly into the Windows 10 1809 or Windows Server 2019 1809 console.

-Switching to Session 0 on Windows 10 1903 or later over RDP no longer works.
+Switching to Session 0 on Windows 10 1903, Server 2019 or later versions over RDP no longer works.
 It would appear Microsoft is now actively blocked the contents of the Session 0 desktop from being rendered in the RDP session and / or dropping the RDP session entirely.
 If you try switching to Session 0 your RDP session will hang, you will have to forcibly disconnect and then reconnect to your computer.
 The only workarounds that we know of are: